PelionIoT/meta-pelion-edge/README.md

 ## ROOT PASSWORD
 There is only one login user by default, root.

-The default password is set to 'redteam' by these two lines in the local.conf file
+The default password is set to 'redmbed' by these two lines in the local.conf file
 ```
 INHERIT += "extrausers"
-EXTRA_USERS_PARAMS = "usermod -P redteam root; "
+EXTRA_USERS_PARAMS = "usermod -P redmbed root; "
 ```
 These two lines force a password change on first login
 ```